olivierbbb/piton/README.md

 The *tests/* folder contains a fairly exhaustive demonstration of all features and errors supported.
 You will need Spim (a MIPS simulator) and Python 3.6 to execute *run-features-tests.py*, as it will execute all code in *tests/features/* and compare Piton and Python output.

-*samples/poetry_generator.py* is a short program showcasing Piton features.
+The *samples/* folder contains a short program showcasing Piton features.
 You may compile it with *src/piton.rkt samples/poetry_generator.py* and then run the resulting *out.s* in Spim.

 ## Features